Other Names: Alecensa®

 - There are no known interactions of alectinib with food, however this medication should be taken with food

 - There are no known interactions of alectinib with other medications.
 Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
 The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.
 Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.5 F (38 C) or higher

 - Fatigue that interferes with your daily activities.

 - No bowel movement in 3 days or when you feel uncomfortable

 - Weight gain of 5 pounds in one week (fluid retention)

-- Breast feeding warning: It is not known if this drug passes into breast milk.
-Women should not breast feed during treatment and for at least 1 week after treatment has been stopped because this drug could enter the breast milk and cause harm to a breast feeding baby.
+- Breastfeeding warning: Women should not breast feed during treatment and for 1 week after treatment because this drug could enter the breast milk and cause harm to a breast feeding baby.